 All performance or documentation gaps found during the readiness phase will be addressed by the organization during this time.
 The goal of this phase is to identify and ranks gaps in your organization by risk level.
 This provides the organization with opportunities for remediation before moving forward to the validated assessment.

 During the remediation phase, authorized assessors should work to understand the organization’s environment and the normal flow of data through systems within the scope.
 They analyze requirements to understand the organization’s controls, identify gaps, and workable solutions to remediate any gaps found.
-Then, as the company works to remediate issues, assessors can provide ongoing support and review progress towards reaching compliance.
+Then, as the company works to remediate issues, assessors can provide ongoing support and review progress toward compliance.

 This process can take up to 6 months the first year, depending on the type of remedial actions required by the organization.